-- Excavation - proper depth of excavation per Code for this area (i.e.. footer/foundation must be below frost line); engineer certification of compaction tests if unbalanced fill is installed.
+- Footing Excavation - proper depth of excavation per Code for this area (i.e.. footing/foundation must be below frost line); engineer certification of compaction tests if unbalanced fill is installed.

-- Footer/Foundation - placement, PSI rating, and reinforcement of concrete.
+- Footing/Foundation - placement, PSI rating, and reinforcement of concrete.

 - Framing - building materials used; spans; building construction methods.